GaoJing / SuperView Earth Observation Constellation

 Siwei Star Co.
 Ltd. is the owner and operator of the GoaJing/SuperView constellation.
 It is held by Siwei Surveying and Mapping Technology Co.
 Ltd., a subsidiary of CASC.
 Beijing Space View Technology Co.
 Ltd. acts as the exclusive global distributor of the SuperView satellite data.

 The commercial GaoJing / SuperView minisatellites are based on the CAST3000B light agile platform designed and developed by the China SpaceSat Co.
 Ltd. of Beijing [also referred to as DFH (Dongfanghong) Satellite Co.
 Ltd.], the commercial subsidiary of CAST (Chinese Academy of Space Technology) which belongs to CASC (China Aerospace and Science Corporation), the main contractor for China's space program.
 The satellites are equipped with a pair of solar panel wings, each with two solar panels.
 The satellites have a launch mass of 560 kg and a design life of 8 years.

-On September 2015, CASC announced to start the construction of a commercial remote sensing satellites constellation, including 16 optical satellites with 0.5 m GSD (Ground Sample Distance).
-The 4 optical satellites with 0.5 m GSD, developed in the first stage of this project, are scheduled to launch at the end of 2016 and in mid 2017.
-Based on mature technology, the satellites meet the needs for professional and quantitative application.
+On September 2015, CASC announced to start of the construction of a commercial remote sensing satellite constellation, including 16 optical satellites with 0.5 m GSD (Ground Sample Distance).
+The 4 optical satellites with 0.5 m GSD, developed in the first stage of this project, are scheduled to launch at the end of 2016 and in mid-2017.
+Based on mature technology, the satellites meet the needs for professional and quantitative applications.
 The camera's MTF (Modulation Transfer Function) is better than 0.15, with digital quantization of 11bit and the nadir swath width of more than 12 km.
 Its great agile capability contributes to target imaging, stereo imaging and five-strip imaging.
 4)